It’s the weekend. Time to chill out and do my usual. Cook.

 As I’m usually cooking for one, I always have a lot of beans leftover.
 I freeze half of the batch just after I cook the beans and eat the rest throughout the week in different ways.
 Frozen beans can be used in recipes weeks or months away.

-Here are a couple of my recent recipes for black beans that you might enjoy:
+Here are a couple of my recipes using cooked black beans that you’ll enjoy: